ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #scope-aif title="CDLL definition of scope, using as example group name encoded as tstr and role as tstr."}
 {: artwork-align="center"}

 Other scope representations are also possible and are described in (Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}).
 Note that in the AIF-MQTT data model is described in Section 3 of the {{I-D.ietf-ace-mqtt-tls-profile}}, the role values have been further constrained to "pub" and "sub".

-The AS responds with an Authorization Response as defined in Section 5.8.2 of {{I-D.ietf-ace-oauth-authz}} and Section 3.2 of {{I-D.ietf-ace-key-groupcomm}}.
-If a token is returned, then the audience of this token are the KDC and the Broker, and the client uses the same token for both.
+The AS responds with an Authorization Response to each request as defined in Section 5.8.2 of {{I-D.ietf-ace-oauth-authz}} and Section 3.2 of {{I-D.ietf-ace-key-groupcomm}}.
+The client needs to keep track of which response corresponds to which entity to use the right token for the right audience, i.e., the KDC or the Broker.
-In case CoAP PubSub is used as communication protocol, 'profile' is set to "coap_pubsub_app" as defined in {{iana-coap-profile}}.
-In case MQTT PubSub is used as communication protocol, 'profile' is set to "mqtt_pubsub_app" as defined in {{iana-mqtt-profile}}.
+In case CoAP PubSub is used as communication protocol, 'profile' claim is set to "coap_pubsub_app" as defined in {{iana-coap-profile}}.
+In case MQTT PubSub is used as communication protocol, 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-mqtt-profile}}.

 # Key Distribution for PubSub Content Protection {#retr-cosekey}